pippim/pippim.github.io/_posts/2019/2019-08-11-How-to-change-Gnome-Terminal-title_.md

 ---

-# Without any 3rd party apps
+# Works on Ubuntu 16.04 to 20.04

+This answer is simpler than most others.
+To use it, you would simply type:

-## Use: `title "My new title"`
+## `title "My new title"`

-Easier to remember than most other answers.
-Additionally the accepted answer and others do not work on modern versions of Ubuntu (from **16.04** on up).
-Finally, this answer doesn't require 3rd party packages like `wmctrl` and `xdotool`.
+- Easier to remember than most other answers.
+- The accepted answer and others do not work on modern versions of Ubuntu (from **16.04** on up).
+- This answer doesn't require 3rd party packages like `wmctrl` and `xdotool`.
+- Version 2 allows running multiple times in the same session.

 ----------